How does Microsoft make its billions? Microsoft revenue breakdown 2025

 -

-Minecraft - as if Xbox was not enough, Microsoft dive into the gaming industry even more with Minecraft.
+Minecraft - as if Xbox was not enough, Microsoft dives into the gaming industry even more with Minecraft.

 So, there is a good portfolio for Microsoft which in its turn provides a series of exclusive services, or competitive at least.
 Some of them were invented by them, others were acquired in time and transformed into digital masterpieces, Microsoft proved that it doesn’t really matter where your products and services come from if you handle them well.

-Considering Microsoft's major product lines, for the 2022 fiscal year the tech behemoth registered solid growth both in net income and in revenue, which allowed to invest in other projects, such as artificial intelligence and empowering its search engine.
-Microsoft's latest financial statement reveals that the revenue for 2022 was $198.2B which is $30B higher compared to the previous year.
-At the same time, the company's net income for 2022 was $72.7B which is $11B higher compared to 2021.
+Considering Microsoft's major product lines, for the 2024 fiscal year, the tech behemoth registered solid growth both in net income and in revenue, which allowed it to invest in other projects, such as artificial intelligence and empowering its search engine.
+Microsoft's latest financial statement reveals that the revenue for 2024 was $256.4B, which is $19.8B higher compared to 2023.
+At the same time, the company's net income for 2024 was $93.6B, which is $12.7B higher compared to 2023.

-But Microsoft didn't limit itself to investing in OpenAI, but also hired the co-founders of OpenAI after they have been fired by the OpenAI board on November 18, 2023.
-In this way, Sam Altam and Greg Brockman will join Microsoft to empower the tech giant's AI capabilities according to Satya Nadella's announcement on Twitter/X
+But Microsoft didn't limit itself to investing in OpenAI, but also hired the co-founders of OpenAI after they had been fired by the OpenAI board on November 18, 2023.
+In this way, Sam Altman and Greg Brockman will join Microsoft to empower the tech giant's AI capabilities according to Satya Nadella's announcement on Twitter/X.

 We remain committed to our partnership with OpenAI and have confidence in our product roadmap, our ability to continue to innovate with everything we announced at Microsoft Ignite, and in continuing to support our customers and partners.
 We look forward to getting to know Emmett…